abbbi/virtnbdbackup/README.md

 > offline just before you remove the mapping, to free all references to the
 > mapped nbd device (vgchange -a n <vg_name>)

+`Note`:
+> If you map the image device with the `--readonly` option you may need to pass
+> certain options to the mount command (-o norecovery,ro) in order to be able
+> to mount the filesystems.
+This may also be the case if no qemu agent was
+> installed within the virtual machine during backup.

 # Extents

 In order to save only used data from the images, dirty blocks are queried from